 By the time we got to Saint Peter’s Dome, we were famished.
 Even though we had early breakfast around 7:30 am, it was now after 11 am, so we definitely needed a bite.
 Despite this, we still found the line to climb the Dome (facing the church from the outside, it’s on the right) and decided to climb it – best decision ever!
 On your way back from the dome, on the terrace, there is a small shop with snacks, a toilet and refreshments.

 There are two types of tickets to the dome – one with an elevator up to some point (you will skip 231 stairs) and it costs 10 EUR (you will still have 320 if you want to get to the very top).
 The other ticket costs 8 EUR and it doesn’t include the elevator.
 If you’re not too tired, you can save the 2 EUR – the first 231 stairs are along wide and airy corridors, unlike the last ones.
-But to be honest, this climb was still not as bad as the Bell Tower in Florence 🙂 Beware if you’re claustrophobic – then I’d recommend only going to the middle part of the climb on this city sightseeing in Rome.
+But to be honest, this climb was still not as bad as the Bell Tower in Florence 🙂 Beware if you’re claustrophobic – then I’d recommend only going to the middle part of the climb on this part of your 3 days itinerary in Rome.

 The Vatican Square